 When the winter weather begins to roll in each year, most drivers in and around the Pittsburgh area know that there is a serious danger on the roadways – black ice.

 Black ice is dangerous for any driver on the roadway, but this is even more true for truck drivers.
 Weighing tens of thousands of pounds, large commercial trucks can get into serious accidents if they encounter black ice on the roadways.
-At the SMT Legal, our Pittsburgh truck accident attorneys want to discuss tips for how truck drivers can avoid black ice accidents.
+At the SMT Legal, our Pittsburgh, PA truck accident lawyers want to discuss tips for how truck drivers can avoid black ice accidents.

 Truckers can take precautions for driving in wintry weather

 Between snow and ice, snow is the lesser of two evils when it comes to truck driving.
 Black ice occurs when water freezes over the roadway but is not easily visible.
 This is an extremely dangerous condition because driving over black ice can cause a truck’s tires to lose traction.
 Typically, black ice forms after snow melts or rain falls and then the temperatures refreeze the water over the roadway.
 Each year, several truck crashes caused by black ice cause injuries in Pennsylvania.

 Truckers can avoid black ice crashes by being aware of: